sagemath/trac_to_gh/Issue 3461.md

 # Issue 3461: write a construction for permutation groups so that the coercion system can find a common parent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3461

 Original creator: mhansen